openvm-org/openvm/docs/specs/vm/ISA.md

 ### Extension field arithmetic

-We will add special instruction set extensions for opcodes to perform degree `D = 4` extension field arithmetic. **This instruction set should only be enabled when field arithmetic instruction set is enabled and `WORD_SIZE = D`.** We will make use of the vectorized field arithmetic instructions.
+We will add several special instruction set extensions for opcodes to perform degree `D` extension field arithmetic. **Such an instruction set extension should only be enabled when field arithmetic instruction set is enabled and `WORD_SIZE = D`.** We will make use of the vectorized field arithmetic instructions.

 All elements in the field extension can be represented as a vector `[a_0, a_1, a_2, a_3]` which represents the polynomial $a_0 + a_1x + a_2x^2 + a_3x^3$.
 Given address space `as` and address `a` we define `a_0` as the element `fe[a]_{as}`, `a_1` as the element `fe[a+WORD_SIZE]_{as}`, `a_2` as the element `fe[a+2*WORD_SIZE]_{as}`, and `a_3` as the element `fe[a+3*WORD_SIZE]_{as}`.